 Letters of Recommendation Required | 3 |

-Prior to submitting application and materials, applicants should carefully review the information regarding the program of interest and the faculty’s expertise to determine the fit between their interest and the program.
+Prior to submitting application and materials, applicants should carefully review the faculty’s expertise to determine the fit between their interest and the program.
 To this extent, prospective applicants may contact a specific faculty to discuss their research interest prior to submitting applications.

-Applicants should also review the Graduate School's admission process, Graduate School's minimum requirements, and program requirements and information prior to submitting the online application and fee.
-The application fee cannot be waived or refunded.
+Applicants should also review the Graduate School's admission process and Graduate School's minimum requirements prior to submitting the online application and fee.

 Deadlines

-In order to be considered for fellowships, project assistantships, and teaching assistantships, all application materials must be in by January 10.
+In order to be considered for fellowships, project assistantships, and teaching assistantships, all application materials must be in by the fall deadline.

 Graduate School Resources